TimTr/Dotfiles/readme.md

 Documentation for these `dotfiles` can be [found here](https://timtr.github.io/Dotfiles/Docs/).

-On a Mac, first install Xcode or the command line tools package.
-Then run:
+On a Mac, first install Xcode or the command line tools, then run:

 ```
     git clone https://github.com/timtr/Dotfiles.git